L0ganTheLegend/EasyInventoryManagement/README.md

 GUI not yet implemented

 # Features
-* Linked List data storage
+* Linked list data storage
 * Easy to use system